jakewarren/tweetdigest/README.md

 Options:
-  -c, --config string       filepath to the config file -d, --duration duration   how far back to include tweets in the digest (example: "-24h") -t, --email-to strings    email address(es) to send the report to
+  -c, --config string       filepath to the config file -d, --duration duration   how far back to include tweets in the digest (example: "-24h") (default -24h0m0s) -t, --email-to strings    email address(es) to send the report to
-      --tweet-count int     number of tweets to analyze (max 200) (default 50) -V, --version             show version information
+      --include-replies     include replies in the digest (default true) --include-retweets    include retweets in the digest (default true) --tweet-count int     number of tweets to analyze (max 200) (default 50) -v, --verbose             enable verbose output
+  -V, --version             show version information
 ```